Srigong10/Predicting_Future_Store_Sales_with_AI/README.md

-# Predicting_Future_Store_Sales_with_AI
+# GeeksforGeeks_L6: Predicting Future Store Sales with AI
-Time series model to forecast the number of airline passengers for future months.
+- This reprository containing the Predicting_Future_Store_Sales_with_AI.ipynb file is the time series analysis to forecast airline passengers for future months.